Blood, Sweat, and No Tears: Reception and legacy

 In a contemporary review for Cashbox, Jannis Garza called Blood, Sweat, and No Tears a "tuneful, humorously cynical [album]" and a "paradise" for slam dancers.
 Kerrang!s Mike Gitter praised the album's catchy songwriting and production and believed that "with a smidgeon of good fortune", Sick of It All would set "the standard of Thrash for the decade to come".
+Carl Williams of Metal Forces highlighted the album's incorporation of metal influences and "live sweatbox feel" and said: "if you buy one US hardcore LP ever again, make it this one".
 Ira Robbins of The Trouser Press Guide to '90s Rock called it a "clearly articulated" albeit unoriginal debut.
 MusicHound Rock reviewer Brian Ives favorably considered the album to be "more explosive than any of [Sick of It All's] subsequent releases (though not by much)".
 The album was nominated in the Heavy Metal category at the 1989 NAIRD Indie Awards.

-A surprise success, Blood, Sweat, and No Tears sold over 100,000 copies and became "a source of inspiration for many bands from [New York]", according to Rock Hard.
-DaRonco of AllMusic credited the album, alongside releases from Gorilla Biscuits and Youth of Today, with popularizing the breakdown in hardcore.
+A surprise success, Blood, Sweat, and No Tears sold 25,000 copies within six weeks of its release, and went on to sell more than 100,000 copies.
+DaRonco of AllMusic retrospectively described the album as "epitomiz[ing] the sound of modern New York hardcore" and credited it, alongside releases from Gorilla Biscuits and Youth of Today, with helping popularize the breakdown in hardcore.
 Chris Ingham of Metal Hammer called it a "blueprint" for New York hardcore in the 1980s, whilst Joachim Hiller of Ox-Fanzine said it "heralded a generational shift in NYHC, establishing the tone for the 1990s and the growing popularity of the genre."
 Kerrang! likewise said it "helped change the definition of New York hardcore as the world knew it" and ranked the album at number 28 on its 2019 list of the "50 Best Albums of 1989".
 Hit Parader named it the greatest hardcore album of all time in 2007, whilst The Village Voice ranked the album at number 16 on its 2013 list of the "Top 20 New York Hardcore and Metal Albums of All Time".
 Revolver ranked the album at number 18 on their 2018 list of the "50 Greatest Punk Albums of All Time", later including it on their 2021 list of "10 Essential New York Hardcore Albums".
 Noisecreep also listed it as one the "Top 10 New York Hardcore Albums".
+In 2026, Rolling Stone ranked the album at number 92 on their list of the "100 Greatest Punk Albums of All Time".
 Keith Caputo of Life of Agony, Vinnie Caruana of The Movielife, Thomas Sheehan of Indecision and Most Precious Blood, Strife, Dennis Lyxzén of Refused, Bryan Kienlen of the Bouncing Souls, Joe Principe of Rise Against, and Brandan Schieppati of Bleeding Through have cited the album as either an inspiration or an influence.